-The purpose of this third hearing is to explain the role of the Monitor in providing oversight and assistance in financial matters of the Rochester schools and to take public comment on the fiscal performance of the school district.
+- The purpose of this second hearing is to explain the role of the Monitor in providing oversight and assistance in academic matters of the Rochester schools and to take public comment on the academic performance of the school district. - The third hearing will be held on July 22nd and will take public comment on the fiscal performance of the school district.